signalogic/SigSRF_SDK/README.md

 <a name="EncapsulatedStreams"></a>
 ## Encapsulated Streams

-SigSRF supports encapsulated streams, specifically ASN.1 DER encoded HI3 intercept streams.
+SigSRF supports encapsulated streams, specifically ASN.1 DER encoded HI2 and HI3 intercept streams.
 Additional encapsulated stream support is planned.

 For information on DER decoding library API functions, see derlib.h in the SigSRF_SDK/libs/derlib folder.

 <a name="OpenLISupport"></a>
 ### OpenLI Support

-For information on HI3 intercept decoding with <a href="https://openli.nz" target="_blank">OpenLI</a> example pcaps, see the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-encapsulatedstreams">Encapsulated Streams section</a> on the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a>.
+For information on HI2 and HI3 intercept decoding with <a href="https://openli.nz" target="_blank">OpenLI</a> example pcaps, see the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-encapsulatedstreams">Encapsulated Streams section</a> on the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a>.

 <a name="Multithreaded"></a>
 ## Multithreaded for High Performance